junclemente/catalog_project/README.md

 Currently WIP
 This will be updated once complete.

+#### Files Needed
+This app uses the Google OAuth2 API to facilitate creating login credentials.
+You will need to create OAuth keys from Google.
+Once created, download Client ID for Web Application as a JSON file and save it as: `/catalog/client_secrets.json`.

 ### Languages / Frameworks / Libraries / APIs
 - Bootstrap
 - CSS3